Xavi-Linux/SeeWell/AdventureWorks/README.md

 ## Database diagram

 ![Diagram](../img/adventureworks2008_schema.gif)
-The diagram portrays the AdventureWorks2008 database, but no major changes have been detected in the 2014 version when carrying out the exercices.
+The diagram portrays the AdventureWorks2008 database, but no major changes have been detected in the 2014 version when carrying out the exercises.

-## Exercices
+## Exercises

 List of exercises by folder: